it-gro/hugo-theme-w3css-basic/README.md

   # used in partials/blog.disqus-button.html
   # set to true, if you want to show the count of comments
-  # fires a async request to disqus.com/count.js
+  # fires an async request to disqus.com/count.js
   disqusButtonShowCount = false
 ```